fromLittleAcorns/AI-Resources/README.md

 In terms of training I would suggest the following:
 - fast.ai.
 The courses can be found from the home page [here](http://www.fast.ai/) This is Python based and free.
-It gets good reviews and is a very practical approach although they do suggest and almost require you to use an AWS instance which will cost you a few $ in fees.
+I have done most of the course and find it very good in especially in terms of how to actually use machine learning and deep learning.
+The course is now based around PyTorch, which suits me since I find this a very good package.
+In the latest release there is now a fastai library that makes using and applyting best practice with PyTorch much easier - sort of a Keras for PyTorch.
+The course is also very up to date and deals with state of the art things such as GANs

 - Coursera: Machine Learning by Andrew Ng and Stanford University.
 This is the course I (and many others) started with and can be found here [here](https://www.coursera.org/learn/machine-learning).
 The only issue with this course is that it is based around Octave (a shareware version of Matlab), and learning this is a bit of a waste of time when you want to move to Python eventually.
 The course is free until you want a certificate, for which there is a small fee